Tucson Restaurants & Dining

 - Lodge on the Desert’s culinary team follows Seafood Watch principles that help keep the world’s oceans clean and healthy.
 Seafood Watch educates all interested parties to help the ecosystem by not over fishing and damaging their future.

-- Chef Clark takes a made-to-order stance on charcuterie items that might normally be cured with harmful nitrates and chemicals.
+- Lodge on the Desert takes a made-to-order stance on charcuterie items that might normally be cured with harmful nitrates and chemicals.
 Lodge naturally cures its bacon, prosciutto and pastramis in-house so that its diners know what they are consuming.

 - Top-notch local bakeries and patisseries (among them Beyond Bread, La Baguette, Le Delice, Bomelettes and La Brea) are the source for artisan breads, desserts and pastries served at Lodge on the Desert.

-- And last, but certainly not least, Chef Clark makes multiple trips throughout the week to Tucson area farmer’s markets to secure the freshest and finest produce.
+- And last, but certainly not least, a designated culinarian makes multiple trips throughout the week to Tucson area farmer’s markets to secure the freshest and finest produce.
 With over ten weekly farmer’s markets, these are plentiful resources for fresh produce, meats and dairy.

 With partnerships like these, is it any wonder Lodge on the Desert fulfills its mission of providing the ultimate farm-to-table experience?